DataFire/Integrations/integrations/generated/google_spanner/README.md

 * output [CommitResponse](#commitresponse)

 ### projects.instances.databases.sessions.executeSql
-Executes an SQL query, returning all rows in a single reply.
+Executes an SQL statement, returning all results in a single reply.
 This method cannot be used to return a result set larger than 10 MiB;
 if the query yields more data than that, the query fails with a `FAILED_PRECONDITION` error.

-Queries inside read-write transactions might return `ABORTED`.
+Operations inside read-write transactions might return `ABORTED`.
 If this occurs, the application should restart the transaction from the beginning.
 See Transaction for more details.